This is a preview of your story

 What is the main challenge in one-pager design?

-The key challenge in one-pager design is balancing brevity with impact as studies show that a poorly designed website or one-pager with irrelevant information can drive away as many as 38% of users.
+The key challenge in one-pager design is balancing brevity with impact as studies show that a poorly designed website with irrelevant information can drive away as many as 38% of users.
 Designers must ensure visuals and text work harmoniously, capturing the essence without overwhelming the viewer.
 It's about making limited space visually compelling and informative.

 What is the best one-pager file format?